ssm/ssm-nifi/README.md

 This module installs a specific version of NiFi.
 If a newer version of NiFi has been released available, the older one will generally not be downloadable from the Apache download CDN site.
-You will need to adjust 'version' and the 'download_checksum' parameters:
+You will need to adjust the module parameters `version` and `download_checksum`:

 ```puppet
 class { 'nifi':